-Written by Nicole Accurso, class of 2013

 Internships are great ways to gain experience and make connections.
 They are incredibly valuable to one’s future.
 This fall, I’m participating in an internship in Philadelphia at the Pretrial Services Warrant Unit.
 Instead of seeing what happens in the courtroom, I am exposed to everything that happens before trial, such as the investigations process.
 I know that both internships, combined with the classes I’ve taken at Villanova, are allowing me to develop a holistic view of the justice system, while also giving much more meaning to my major.

-*note: this story will be published in the Fall 2012 Interactions newsletter
+*note: this story was published in the Fall 2012 Interactions newsletter.